ewof/TownyWaypoints/README.md

 version: '1.0'
 # The language file you wish to use.
 language: en_US.yml

 waypoints:

   ############################################################
   # +------------------------------------------------------+ #
   # |                   Restrictions                       | #
   # +------------------------------------------------------+ #
   ############################################################

   restrictions:

     # The maximum number of blocks a player can travel between waypoints.
     # Disabled with value of -1
     max_distance: '5000'

     # The amount of minutes a player must wait between waypoint travels.
     cooldown: '1800'

+    # If true players can only teleport from one waypoint type to another.
+    peer_to_peer: 'true'
 ```

 `waypoints.restrictions.max_distance` is the maximum number of blocks a player can travel via waypoints.
-A player cannot travel to a waypoint that is `max_distance` blocks away from their current location.
+A player cannot travel to a waypoint that is `max_distance` blocks away from their current location. <br/>
-`waypoints.cooldown` is the amount of time in seconds a player must  way between waypoint travels.
+`waypoints.restrictions.cooldown` is the amount of time in seconds a player must  way between waypoint travels. <br/>
+`waypoints.restrictions.peer_to_peer` when set to true means that players must be standing in a waypoint of the same type to teleport to another waypoint, meaning I must be standing in a stable plot to teleport to a stable waypoint.

 ---